 For example, you may need health screening and a 14-day quarantine to make sure you haven’t contracted the coronavirus.
 You can contact your country’s embassy in the US or search for entry requirements on the US Department of State website.

+Also, be prepared for last-minute flight cancellations or new travel measures put in place by the US or your home country’s government.
+Many travelers have experienced delays in getting home due to the changing landscape of travel from the coronavirus.
 For countries that aren’t allowing new entrants, check with your embassy or government website for the most updated info and steps on how to get entry permission.

 What precautions should I take for the coronavirus while in the US?